 “Given in the right way” means that if Wilson’s Temperature Treatment is not done properly patients can waste a lot of time and money (on visits and medicine) without even knowing it.
 We use the term Wilson’s T3 protocol or WT3 protocol to distinguish our protocol from other ways doctors give T3 medicine.

-Since Dr. Wilson began emphasizing the importance of T3 medicine over T4, many doctors have started using T3 medicine.
+Since Dr. Wilson began emphasizing the importance of T3 medicine over T4 more than 25 years ago, many doctors have started using T3 only.
 However, achieving the benefits of T3 therapy is not just a matter of taking T3, but a matter of taking T3 properly.
 It’s like driving a car.
 To get where you want to go, it’s not just a matter of getting in the car and driving, but you must make the correct turns, at the correct times, and under the correct circumstances.

 A lot of mistakes, frustration, guess work, worrying and perhaps even severe side effects can usually be easily avoided with good information.

-You can make sure that you and your doctor are doing the treatment properly by making sure it adheres to the T3 treatment principles explained in the Doctor’s Manual (it is also available here online for free).
+You can make sure that you and your doctor are doing the treatment properly by making sure it adheres to the T3 treatment principles explained in Chapter 5 of Dr. Wilson’s book: Evidence-based Approach to Restoring Thyroid Health (a Doctor’s Manual is also available here online for free).
 Education is the key.
 Reading the Doctor’s Manual will enable you and your doctor to get the best results and quickest response at the least expense, by doing the treatment right the first time.
-It can’t be done by guessing.
+It can’t be done well by guessing.
+Here’s a handy Patient Orientation Sheet for the original WT3 Protocol.

 Just one area of ignorance could cost you a couple of months of medicine, money, and progress.
 And there are dozens of important principles and aspects you and your doctor need to know.
 The Wilson’s T3 protocol is simple and very easy to understand as laid out step-by-step in the Doctor’s Manual, but if you don’t know how to do it, you don’t know how to do it.